ProcStack/pxlDataManager/README.md

 I have no ill will toward AI researcher's scraping the internet for training material.
 <br>&nbsp;&nbsp;However, as a former feature film technical director & *still* digital creator,
 <br>&nbsp;&nbsp;&nbsp;&nbsp;I fully understand the distain from those of whom which don't want their hard work sourced as AI training material.
-<p>While I'm an open-source friendly bugger, I don't care as much for the 20+ years worth of my own work...</p>
+<p>&nbsp;&nbsp;While I'm an open-source friendly bugger, I don't care as much for the 20+ years worth of my own work...</p>

 **BUT**, that means I'm taking the side of my friends & co-workers before my own selfish desires.
 <br>*Live and let Live*